Blue Archive: Controversies

 The global version received censorship in some of their scenes in comparison of their Japanese version.
 In response to this, chief developer PD Kim Yong Ha stated that they needed to abide by "external requests" to be able to market their game in other regions, apologizing to the players for not keeping his promises.
 Censorship efforts at the time have since been reversed with the introduction of two separately rated versions, a "Teen" version exclusive to Korea and the Global version with Multi-language support and no cut content.

 In October 2022, the South Korea rating board, Game Rating and Administration Committee (GRAC), increased the age rating of Blue Archive from 15+ to 18+.
 GRAC was later audited by Ministry of Culture, Sports and Tourism and was found to be guilty in June 2023 for embezzlement worth of KR₩700 million (US$500,000) in taxpayer money.
 A few presses claimed this is an indirect result of Blue Archive players launching a petition calling for the rating board's investigation prior, which allegedly instigated Lee Sang-Heon of the Democratic Party of Korea to demand Korean National Audit to inspect the board independently.

+On October 18, 2024, the 3rd anniversary live listed Taiwan and Hong Kong as countries, which aroused dissatisfaction among a large number of players in the Chinese server.
+On the same day, the Chinese server issued a statement through Bilibili to express its firm support for the One China policy.
+On October 20, the global server issued the statement in Chinese, English, Thai and Korean on Twitter and Facebook.
+In turn, their statements aroused dissatisfaction among players in the global server.

+In July 2026, changes to Blue Archives gacha and pity system sparked backlash from players, partly due to their announcement shortly before implementation, leading to review bombing of the game's Steam version.
+Executive producer Kim Yong-ha later apologized, acknowledging that the team's communication had caused confusion and damaged players' trust.